Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 One and a half glasses, one and a half hundred friends

-Numerals one and a half (female - one and a half) and a hundred and fifty in Im. and Win.p. have the indicated form, and in all other cases - the form one and a half and one and a half (one and a half cups(I.p.), one and a half cups(R.p.), one and a half hundred centners(I.p.), one and a half hundred centners(T.p.)).
+Numerals one and a half (full birth - one and a half) and one and a half hundred in Im. and Vin.p. have the indicated form, and in all other cases - the form one and a half and one and a half hundred (one and a half cups(I.p.), one and a half cups(R.p.), one and a half hundred centners(I.p.), one and a half hundred centners(T.p.)).

-Correct option: One and a half glasses, one and a half friends
+Correct option: One and a half glasses, one and a half hundred friends

-ninety notebooks; about forty events; to stams books
+Ninety notebooks; about forty events; to the hundred books

-Numerals forty, ninety, one hundred when declining, they have only two forms: Im.p. and Win.p. - forty, ninety, one hundred, other cases - forty, ninety, one hundred.
+Numerals forty, ninety, one hundred when declension they have only two forms: Im.p. and Vin.p. - forty, ninety, one hundred, other cases - forty, ninety, hundred.

-Correct option: ninety notebooks; about forty events: to a hundred books
+Correct option: ninety notebooks; about forty events: to one hundred books

 f) collective numbers two, three, four, five, six, seven